Degree, Transfer and Certificate Programs

 Primary Care Website

-The Primary Care Associate (PCA) Program, cooperatively administered by the Stanford University School of Medicine and Foothill College, prepares Physician Assistants (PAs) to provide primary health care services with physician supervision.
+The Primary Care Associate Program, cooperatively administered by the Stanford University School of Medicine and Foothill College, educate Physician Assistants to provide primary health care services with physician supervision.
 Physician Assistants improve the quality of and access to health care for all populations.

-After completing the program, a Certificate of Clinical Proficiency is awarded by the Stanford University School of Medicine, and a Certificate of Achievement or an Associate in Science degree from Foothill College.
+Graduates will be awarded a Certificate of Clinical Proficiency by the Stanford University School of Medicine and a Certificate of Achievement or an Associate in Science degree from Foothill College.
 The curriculum prepares graduates to pass the Physician Assistant Certifying Exam (PANCE) required for practice as a Physician Assistant.

 Primary Care Associate Program